activebridge/activebridge.github.io/_posts/2020-12-28-active-bridge-climbs-up-the-ladder-to-become-one-of-the-top-app-development-company-of-2020.md

 background: active-bridge-climbs-up-the-ladder-to-become-one-of-the-top-app-development-company-of-2020-back
 category: pm_team_management
 date: "2020-12-28"
-description: Active Bridge ranked top app development company of 2020
 layout: post
 post-id: active-bridge-climbs-up-the-ladder-to-become-one-of-the-top-app-development-company-of-2020
-title: Active Bridge climbs up the ladder to become one of the Top App Development Company of 2020
+post-title: "Active Bridge climbs up the ladder to become one of the Top App Development Company of 2020"
 time-to-read: 2 min
 scripts: [post]

+author-url: ""
+article-body: ""
+date-modified: "2020-12-28"
+description: "Active Bridge being a far-sighted company and a competent team has rendered state-of-the-art mobile app
+              development services to clients worldwide for over 7 years now"
+title: "Active Bridge ranked top app development company of 2020"
 ---

 Mobile app technology in the recent years has made it easier for the businesses to expand their horizon of work and provide better services to their customers.
 Active Bridge being a far-sighted company and a competent team has rendered state-of-the-art mobile app development services to clients worldwide for over 7 years now.
 We are proud to announce you that our consistent work has been acknowledged by TopDevelopers.co and in their recent[ press release about the top mobile app development companies](https://www.topdevelopers.co/press-releases/top-mobile-app-developers-october-2020), Active Bridge has been included in the list of reliable firms of 2020.